What we do

 Q. Will I be able to see the information ELCAS has about me?

 A. We try to be as open as possible and share as much information with you as we go along.
 If you want, you can apply to see your files.
-Just ask your ELCAS worker for more information.
+A care plan will be developed which will be shared with you.
+Just ask your ELCAS worker for anymore information.

 Q. Are mental health problems common for young people?